 One of the first things you have to do in training is to establish where it will do its puppy business.
 Here is a checklist of what to teach.

-- The location to potty: As soon as it steps inside your humble abode, tell your basset hound puppy where to relieve itself immediately.
+The location to potty: As soon as it steps inside your humble abode, tell your basset hound puppy where to relieve itself immediately.
 This would give you fewer headaches later on.
+A proper training can be helpful to avoid any dogs anal glands health problems.

 Find a suitable space for the crate and bowls, specifically where very few family members visit so that your basset hound puppy can have its own “me time” while at home.
 As much as possible, involve all the members of the household in the hound obedience training.